 Produced by Touchstone and distributed by Buena Vista, it made a fiscal splash by earning more than eight times its 8 million dollar budget.
 NBC were so impressed that they purchased ABC’s rights to Bosom Buddies so that it could be reran on the NBC network in the summer of 1984.
 Johnny Depp became so popular on Fox’s 21 Jump Street that they distributed Edward Scissorhands.
 It grossed more than Splash, but the ratio of budget to recoup was less impressive (it grossed slightly more than four times its budget).

-Nip/Tuck was a W.B. series (produced and distributed) that aired on FX (Fox Xtended).
-Bradley Cooper’s appearance in a February episode was set up to be a precursor to his lead role in The Hangover, which W.B. produced and distributed for a June release date.
+Nip/Tuck was a Warner Brothers series (produced and distributed) that aired on FX (Fox Xtended).
+Bradley Cooper’s appearance in a February 2009 episode (his last appearance on the series) was set up to be a precursor to his lead role in The Hangover, which W.B. produced and distributed for a June release date.
 Goldie Hawn was the main actress of a CBS sitcom titled Good Morning, World.
 She then starred in a Columbia-distributed comedy titled Cactus Flower.
 It grossed eight times its budget.
 Goldie Hawn won an Oscar and a Golden Globe for best supporting actress.

 Home Improvement was an ABC-aired sitcom that was produced by Touchstone Television and distributed by Buena Vista Television.
 As a result, Tim Allen’s The Santa Clause was the second highest-grossing début star vehicle behind Back to the Future.
 It was produced by Walt Disney Pictures and distributed by Buena Vista Pictures.
 In 1998, Helen Hunt won an Oscar for As Good as it Gets and a Golden Globe for Mad About You.
 The former was distributed by TriStar, whose TV company co-produced the latter.